boldcat2015/autism/README.md

 ## Purpose
 Train a model to help diagnosing **autism** based on description of behavior, by learning Q&As on [好大夫网](http://www.haodf.com/jibing/zibizheng.htm).

-We start with Q&A posts of one certain doctor first.
 ## Process
 - [Data scraping](#data-scraping)
 - [Data structure](#data-structure)